pedrettienea23/E-Commerce-clients-clustering/README.md

 ## Acknowledgments
 The dataset is available from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
 Special thanks to the contributors for making this dataset publicly available.

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to contribute to the project or suggest improvements by opening an issue or submitting a pull request!